Starman (Prince Gavyn): Publication history

 Prince Gavyn first appears in Adventure Comics #467, published in November 1979 with a cover date of January 1980 (following the common practice of comic books being printed two to three months before their cover dates).
 The issue credits writer Paul Levitz as Gavyn's "creator" and penciller Steve Ditko as his "designer."
 The same issues feature the debut of Gavyn's advisor M'ntorr, his sister Queen Clryssa, his love interest Lady Merria, and his aide Jediah Rikane.

 Prince Gavyn appears as Starman for 12 issues of Adventure Comics, from issue #467 to #478.
-He later appears in a team-up with Superman in DC Comics Presents #46 (1981) in a story entitled "Whatever Happened to Starman?", written by Jim Starlin and Paul Levitz, with art by Starlin and colorist Gene D'Angelo.
+He later appears in a team-up with Superman in DC Comics Presents #36 (1981) in a story entitled "Whatever Happened to Starman?", written by Jim Starlin and Paul Levitz, with art by Starlin and colorist Gene D'Angelo.
 The issue concludes Gavyn's adventures by removing his sister, having him marry Merria, and making him the ruler of his monarchy.

 Gavyn appears in one-panel of Crisis on Infinite Earths #10 (1986).
 The panel shows footage of him fighting to protect his home as narration by the character Harbinger informs the reader that he died while doing so.

 A new Starman ongoing series begins in 1988 featuring Will Payton, a man of Earth who gains powers when he is struck by energy from outer space.
 Following the cancellation of this series, another Starman series begins 1994 starring a hero called Jack Knight, the son of Ted Knight, the original Starman of DC Comics.
 This series later reveals the energy that empowered Will Payton was energy released from Gavyn's body during his death.
 It is left ambiguous whether the real Will Payton was fused with Gavyn's mind when he first gained super-powers or if the event actually killed Payton and left Gavyn's spirit inhabiting his body and accessing his memories.
 Regardless, the fused character now remembers life as Gavyn and adopts that name and appearance again.
 The new Gavyn resumes his career as an outer space hero.

 In the 2009 Strange Adventures series (volume 3), Gavyn joins with the villain Synnar in hopes that it will save others.
 Synnar does not honor the bargain and instead transforms Gavyn into a villain called Fusion.
-Gavyn then makes a brief cameo appearance in Strange Adventures (vol. 4) #1, an anthology issue published in 2011.
-Gavyn's transformation into Fusion and whether he will be restored is unresolved, as DC Comics rebooted its superhero universe in 2011 with the New 52 event.